Current Mountain Snow and Weather Conditions:

 Wednesday

 Mostly sunny.
-20 to 40 km/h northwest ridgetop wind.
-Treeline temperature -16 °C.
+40 km/h southwest ridgetop wind.
+Treeline temperature 2 °C. Freezing level 2600 m.

 Thursday